cncf/tag-app-delivery/platforms-maturity-model/v1/index.md

 The lifecycle of each capability is managed in a standardized, automated way.
 Capabilities, features and updates are delivered continuously with no impact on users.
 Any large changes instigated by platform providers include migration plans for existing users with defined responsibilities and timelines.

-Platform capability providers take on the brunt of responsibility for maintenance, but there is a clear contract - a "shared responsibility model" - describing the responsibilities of users, enabling both sides to operate mostly autonomously.
+Platform capability providers take on the brunt of responsibility for maintenance, but there is a clear contract — a "shared responsibility model" — describing the responsibilities of users, enabling both sides to operate mostly autonomously.

 ##### Characteristics:

 * A shared ownership model clearly defines who is responsible for platforms and their capabilities and what is expected of users.
-* Teams script both the execution of the upgrade and any rollback strategies to keep risk and impact low
+* Teams script both the execution of the upgrade and any rollback strategies to keep risk and impact low.

-##### Examples Scenarios:
+##### Example Scenarios:

 * The users of virtual machines are not required to manage anything to do with version upgrades.
 Their only requirement is to have a stage in their delivery pipeline that contains a representative smoke test.
 They are then asked to declare their application as having lower risk tolerance so as to wait for a fully hardened upgrade or higher tolerance to become an early adopter.
 The virtual machine capability then manages the automated release of upgrades including rollbacks after either smoke test or canary release failures.